The Gambler (film series): The Gambler Returns: The Luck of the Draw (1991)

 The Gambler Returns: The Luck of the Draw is a 1991 television film starring Kenny Rogers as Brady Hawkes and Reba McEntire as Burgundy Jones.
 Rogers reprises Hawkes in the fourth installment of the series.
-The film originally aired on NBC on November 3, 1991.
+The two-part film originally aired November 3 and 4, 1991, on NBC, making it the only one of the five "Gambler" TV movies which did not air on CBS.
 It was nominated for a Costume Design Emmy.

 Plot

 It's 1906 and professional gambling will be outlawed in just three weeks.
 Therefore, Burgundy Jones (McEntire) has just that long to get Brady Hawkes safely to San Francisco for the last poker tournament, with a very special mystery player.
 This is made more difficult, as Hawkes is still smarting after a hard-fought loss to another professional poker player in England, who will also be at the tournament.

 Production

-The film features Rogers' character running across a galaxy of old TV western characters played by the original actors, including Gene Barry as Bat Masterson, Hugh O'Brian as Wyatt Earp, Jack Kelly as Bart Maverick, Clint Walker as Cheyenne Bodie, David Carradine as Kung Fu's Caine, Chuck Connors and Johnny Crawford from The Rifleman, Brian Keith as The Westerner, James Drury and Doug McClure from The Virginian (Drury and McClure play thinly disguised different characters, Jim and Doug, due to rights issues for Owen Wister's character), and Paul Brinegar from Rawhide.
+The film features Rogers' character running across a galaxy of old TV western stars played by the original actors, including Gene Barry as Bat Masterson, Hugh O'Brian as Wyatt Earp, Jack Kelly as Bart Maverick, Clint Walker as Cheyenne Bodie, David Carradine as Kung Fu's Caine, Chuck Connors and Johnny Crawford from The Rifleman, Brian Keith as The Westerner, James Drury and Doug McClure from The Virginian (Drury and McClure play thinly disguised different characters, Jim and Doug, due to rights issues for Owen Wister's characters), and Paul Brinegar from Rawhide.

 The characters are attending a poker game said to be in honor of "the late Mr. Paladin" from Have Gun — Will Travel.
 (The actor who played him, Richard Boone, had died in 1981.)
 The game was played at the hotel at which Paladin lived.
-The game's dealer is "Hey Girl", Paladin's friend.
+The game's dealer is "Hey Girl", Paladin's friend (Lisa Lu).
 As each veteran character appears, a few bars from his original series' theme momentarily plays in the background.

 The Gambler Returns: The Luck of the Draw was directed by Dick Lowry.